Kirillov's conjecture on Hecke-Grothendieck polynomials: Solvability of the lattice model

 may be made in $Z(\text{LHS})$.
 Similarly, the substitution

 may be made in $Z(\text{LHS})$, and the analogous substitution with $i$ and $j$ exchanged may be made in $Z(\text{RHS})$.
-Upon making these substitutions and again using the identity $h_k(\alpha,\beta) = \alpha \cdot h_{k-1}(\alpha, \beta) + \beta^k$, further calculations confirm the equality $Z(\text{LHS}) = Z(\text{RHS})$.
-This computation demonstrates that one may indeed handle cases of the RTT relation uniformly, based on the relative ordering of colors of horizontal edges, and hence reduce to a finite list of possibilities.
-In this manner, an exhaustive proof is demonstrated by the SageMath (SAGE) code provided in the Appendix by running through all such cases. \end{proof}
+Upon making these substitutions and again using the identity $h_m(\alpha,\beta) = \alpha \cdot h_{m-1}(\alpha, \beta) + \beta^m$, further calculations confirm the equality $Z(\text{LHS}) = Z(\text{RHS})$.
+This computation illustrates how one may indeed handle cases of the RLL relation uniformly, based on the relative ordering of colors of horizontal edges, and hence reduce to a finite list of possibilities.
+In this manner, an exhaustive proof is given by the SageMath script in Appendix \ref{sage_code}. \end{proof}